sid88in/serverless-appsync-plugin/doc/dataSources.md

 # DataSources

 All the DataSources in your AppSync API can be found in serverless.yml under the `appSync.dataSources` property.
-DataSources are defiend as key-value objects, the key being the name of the DataSource.
+DataSources are defined as key-value objects, the key being the name of the DataSource.

 ## DynamoDB